Wildlife Management Program

 What is the Wildlife Management Program?

 The Wildlife Management Program was established in 2007 to address the increasing deer problems associated with the population of deer along the Red River corridor.
 The police department was directed by the Fargo City Commission to address the increased complaints from citizens about deer depredation problems.
 A committee of police, Park District, City Attorney and ND Game & Fish Department representatives was established to address the deer problem.
 After considerable research the committee advised the best solution would be strictly managed archery deer hunts.
+Read more about the history of the Wildlife Management Program (PDF).

 In 2013 archery turkey hunting was added to the Wildlife Management Program.